StateVoicesNational/Spoke/docs/HOWTO_HEROKU_DEPLOY.md

 4. Then, in the 'Add-ons' search box (where it says 'Quickly add add-ons from Elements'), type "postgres"
 5. Choose the "Heroku Postgres" option and then choose the tier you desire (see Heroku Postgres tier documentation for details)
 6. At the very top of the page for your app, in the upper right click the 'More' button and choose 'Restart all dynos'

+## Non-Twilio Processes/Dynos

+When using Twilio we recommend keeping the environment variable `JOBS_SAME_PROCESS` enabled and only running the `web` process/dyno.
+There is another mode mostly for non-Twilio backends, where you may need to run the additional processes to process messages and sending.
+Most times, even at high scale, you will want to keep `JOBS_SAME_PROCESS` on and increase or upgrade the dynos for the `web` process.